j0holo/simple_stack/README.md

 # A simple stack library

 A simple implementation of a stack library.
 It uses [Unity](http://www.throwtheswitch.org/unity) for unit testing.
-The stack uses void pointers to support generic data types.
+The stack uses void pointers to support all data types.

 ## Functionality

 * [x] Create a new stack
-* [ ] Push an item on the stack
+* [x] Push an item on the stack
-* [ ] Pop an item from the stack
+* [x] Pop an item from the stack
 * [ ] Duplicate the head of the stack
 * [ ] Peek at the head of the stack
 * [ ] Get the size of the stack